Shist/Food-Web-Site/README.md

 ---

 ### This project is hosted using the Vecel.com platform, you can see how it works here:

 ## https://shist-food-web-site.vercel.app/

+### Attention!
+Since this site is based on back-server, some content is not loading as well as the POST methods (which are using inside modal windows with forms) are not working.
+So it is normal to face mistakes like "Failed to fetch" there.
+If you want to test all features you need to install the project and run the back server.
+You can use the instruction below.

 ---